pretix/pretix-docs/docs/trust/accessibility.md

 ## Accessibility testing

 External experts have tested the accessibility of several example shops.
-These last round of tests was between November 2024 and May 2025.
+The last round of tests was between November 2024 and May 2025.

 !!!
 Note